athomasq/athomasq.github.io/kitchen.md

 - Thai Food
 - Milk Street Tuesday Night

-### Occasional use

-- Non-stick dosa tawa
-- Panini press
-- French press

-### Cuisines

-My repertoire is fairly eclectic: most of the time I cook Indian (Kerala, Bengal, non-denominational desi), vaguely Asian (Hakka Chinese, Japanese, Korean, Thai) or when lazy, generic North American (grills, roasts, pastas, pizzas, tex-mex).
-These days I'm exploring Middle Eastern and Mediterranean cuisine (Turkish, Israeli, Persian, Moroccan).

-###
+### Notes

-The above list is based on a lot of background reading -- I tend to do a lot of research before buying anything.
+The above list is based on *a lot* of background reading -- I tend to do a ton of research before buying anything.
 I generally follow a barbell strategy when buying stuff: either buy brands that offer everyday quality at low prices (IKEA, CostCo, PC etc) or buy the top of the line (Le Creuset, Ankarsrum etc).
 Avoid the messy middle.

+What gear you need depends on what you plan to cook.
+My own repertoire is fairly eclectic: most of the time I cook Indian (Kerala, Bengal, non-denominational desi), vaguely Asian (Hakka Chinese, Japanese, Korean, Thai) or when lazy, generic North American (grills, roasts, pastas, pizzas, tex-mex).
+These days I'm exploring Middle Eastern and Mediterranean cuisine (Turkish, Israeli, Persian, Moroccan).